 Another legend tells us that we carve and light pumpkins so that our ancestors can find us and can commnicate with us.
 At Samhain, the veils between the realm of the living and the dead are at their thinnest, and those who have passed on can cross over into our world, albeit for a short time.
 I will post a more detailed description of the Samhain holiday in October.

-Place a pumpkin on your altar and/or light a pumpkin-scented candle when doing any magick that involves discovering and developing your magickal skills
+Place a pumpkin on your altar and/or light a pumpkin-scented candle when doing any magic that involves discovering and developing your magical skills

 When doing tarot readings for others, place a small pumpkin near your cards so you can draw upon it’s energies to reveal the unknown.

 Light pumpkin-scented candles near your divination or scrying tools to increase the potency of your readings.

 Place pumpkin scented sachets around your home to drive away harmful energy and make your home warm and inviting.

 Pumpkin candles are great for relaxation and meditation!